Share feedback

 4. Navigate to Settings.

-5. From the General tab, select Use WSL 2 based engine..
+5. From the General tab, select Use WSL 2 based engine.

 If you have installed Docker Desktop on a system that supports WSL 2, this option is turned on by default.

-6. Select Apply & Restart.
+6. Select Apply.

 Tip

-Enabling Docker support in WSL 2 distributions
+Enable Docker in a WSL 2 distribution

 1. Ensure the distribution runs in WSL 2 mode.
 WSL can run distributions in both v1 or v2 mode.